This article provides a comprehensive overview of the reasons your credit score may have dropped.

-When you log into your NerdWallet account and review your credit score and report, the information you see comes from TransUnion directly.
+When you log into your NerdWallet account and review your credit score and report, the information you see comes directly from TransUnion.
 To protect your privacy and security, NerdWallet employees are not able to see your credit score or report.
-As a result, it's difficult for us to determine the exact reasons for a credit score change.
+As a result, we're not typically able to determine the exact reasons for a credit score change.

-Here are a few potential causes of a credit score drop:
+Common potential causes of a credit score drop

 - Closing or opening a credit card.

 - Using more of your available credit, thereby causing an increase to your credit utilization ratio.
 Even if you pay your balance in full every month, running a higher-than-usual balance at any point during the month can cause a score decrease.

 - Maxing out a credit card.